ervandew/regex/README.rst

    SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Regex is a vim plugin which allows you to test regular expressions for several languages (currently java, python, and ruby).
+Regex is a vim plugin which allows you to test regular expressions for several languages (currently java, lua, python, and ruby).

 Please see the vim help file for full documentation.